snakers4/open_stt/README.md

 ## **Via torrent**

-Save us a couple of bucks, download via [torrent](http://academictorrents.com/details/4a2656878dc819354ba59cd29b1c01182ca0e162).
+Save us a couple of bucks, download via torrent:
-(now download works via muTorrent, but does not work via Transmission).
+- An **MP3** [version](http://academictorrents.com/details/4a2656878dc819354ba59cd29b1c01182ca0e162) of the dataset;
+- An **WAV** [version](http://academictorrents.com/details/8823f9ffbcf41a58e504eb5c48a02f1db3189e4f) of the dataset;

+You can download separate files via torrent.
+Try several torrent clients if some do not work.

 ## **Links**